RomanHalimskyi/Weather/README.md

-Weather applicatin was created using: Volley, Picasso, LiveData, Fragment, RecyclerView for data displaying
+Weather applicatin was created with using: Volley, Picasso, LiveData, Fragment, RecyclerView for data displaying